 Many TBA Programs are presented with local artistic partners and community groups, further supporting the important work of our incredible participating artists and inquiries.

-Visit the Events Calendar for up-to-date information on upcoming program.
+Visit the Events Calendar for up-to-date information on upcoming programs.

 A photograph of the Gather Round Singers choir performing.
 In the foreground, a Black person with curly hair and wearing an orange shirt is seen smiling, holding and waving a large scarf attached to a paddle with a face drawn on it.
 In the background there are multiple people with multiple ages and abilities singing outwards to a crowd of people.
 Some are in movement, others are performing ASL, and others are sitting and singing.
 Many are wearing orange as well.